The systematic use of terror especially as a means of coercion

 Alexander Solzhenitsyn, The Solzhenitsyn Reader (Wilmington: ISI Books, 2006), 526; Italics in original.

-Posted by Jonas E. Alexis on Mar 5 2013, With 0 Reads, Filed under Editor, Politics.
+Posted by Jonas E. Alexis on March 5, 2013, With 2396 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.